 - D. A teacher, school administrator, volunteer, contractor, or other school employee shall be particularly alert to possible situations, circumstances, or events that might include bullying.
 Any such person who witnesses, observes, receives a report of, or has other knowledge or belief of conduct that may constitute bullying or other prohibited conduct shall make reasonable efforts to address and resolve the bullying or prohibited conduct and shall inform the building report taker immediately.
-Charter school personnel who fail to inform the building report taker of conduct that may constitute bullying or other prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct in a timely manner may be subject to disciplinary action. - E. Reports of bullying or other prohibited conduct are classified as private educational and/or personnel data and/or confidential investigative data and will not be disclosed except as permitted by law.
+Charter school personnel who fail to inform the building report taker of conduct that may constitute bullying or other prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or other prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or other prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to address and resolve the bullying or prohibited conduct or who fail to make reasonable efforts to disciplinary action. - E. Reports of bullying or other prohibited conduct are classified as private educational and/or personnel data and/or confidential investigative data and will not be disclosed except as permitted by law.
 The building report taker, in conjunction with the responsible authority, shall be responsible for keeping and regulating access to any report of bullying and the record of any resulting investigation. - F. Submission of a good faith complaint or report of bullying or other prohibited conduct will not affect the complainant's or reporter's future employment, grades, work assignments, or educational or work environment. - G. The charter school will respect the privacy of the complainant(s), the individual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the charter school's obligation to investigate, take appropriate action, and comply with any legal disclosure obligations.